iuanx/CS-150B-PracticalProj-NBA/README.md

 Michael Porter Jr. started 100.0% of the games he was available.
 ```

-**The stats and players you see below are different as this output is for the 2023/2024 season**
+**The stats and players we have provided above are different as this output is for the 2023/2024 season**